ggastin30/Engineering_4_Notebook/README.md

 ## Crash_Avoidance_3

 ### Assignment Description
-In this assignment we had to read the angular velocity of an MPU and print it onto an OLED screen.
+In this assignment, we had to read the angular velocity of an MPU and print it onto an OLED screen.
 This could be applied to saving a projectile trying to land that may be spinning in a crazy direction.

 ### Evidence